infinum/frontend-handbook/React/React hooks.md

 #### Before you use memoization

-Have in mind that React is really good at optimizing rerenders by default.
+Have in mind that React is really good at optimizing re-renders by default.

 You might get tempted to wrap values and functions with `useMemo` and `useCallback` all the time, but in many of these cases, you don't really need it, and you might even make your app performance and file size worse.
 These calculations can be expensive and you could end up using more memory than you would without them and make you code more complicated to read and maintain.